Research and Analysis

 To achieve this, both the content of the analysis and the timeliness of the information and proposals provided are of great importance.
 From day to day, we focus on quickly completing research and analysis and furnishing proposals as well as on staying ahead of others with research and analysis.

-An example of an IP landscape that Epson developed to support new innovations is provided below.
+An example of an IP landscape that Epson implemented to support new innovations is provided below.

-Epson's Intellectual Property Division has established a team that specializes in strategic research and analysis of IP landscapes that help to guide policy decisions.
-We will continue to support innovation by making proposals based on the analysis of IP landscapes for various projects.
+Epson's Intellectual Property Division has established a team that specializes in strategic research and analysis of IP landscapes to contribute to policy decisions.
+We will continue to support innovation by making proposals for various themes based on the analysis of IP landscapes.

 FTO Analyses to Minimize Business Risk

 FTO searches find all third-party intellectual property related to new products and technology from among the vast sea of patents, both domestic and foreign.
 These are scrutinized to ensure that there is no infringement.
-Epson has a searcher team of veteran engineers with development and design backgrounds, a deep understanding of the technologies in our products and services.
+Epson has a searcher team of experienced engineers with development and design backgrounds, a deep understanding of the technologies in our products and services.
 They use the latest databases to perform accurate FTO searches on hundreds of themes a year in a short period of time.
-Many of the searchers also have experience in the filing and prosecution of patent applications and use this experience to help prevent infringements.
-If concerns arise about the intellectual property rights of others, these searchers get involved.
+Additionally, many of the searchers have experience in patent application and rights acquisition work.
+Leveraging this experience, if there are concerns about others' intellectual property, they contribute to maintaining activities that do not infringe on others' intellectual property rights by participating in the final review of non-infringement judgments, design avoidance considerations, and validity assessments in the development and design departments.